How to Install Google Analytics 4 – In Easy Steps

 Click ‘Tag Configuration’ & choose ‘Google Analytics GA4 Configuration’ as your tag type.

-Simply paste the measurement ID to the empty field.
+Simply paste the measurement ID into the empty field.

 Test Your Tag Is Working